OnkarBhattacharya/PortfolioForge/README.md

 - **Multi-Modal AI CV Parser**: Our core innovation.
 Users upload a CV (PDF, DOCX, or image), and our multi-modal AI agent analyzes both the textual content and the document's visual layout.
 It intelligently extracts professional history, identifies the user's profession, and even infers key skills—providing a rich data foundation in seconds.
 - **AI Content Co-pilot**: Powered by Genkit, our AI assistant acts as a professional copywriter.
 It uses the imported data to generate compelling headlines, professional summaries, and project descriptions tailored to the user's specific industry and role.
 - **Effortless Data Aggregation**: Users can import data not just from their CV, but also by pasting their LinkedIn profile, connecting their GitHub account, or even providing a URL to a blog post or project.
 Our AI handles the rest, creating a comprehensive professional profile with minimal effort.
-- **Premium, Customizable Themes**: We offer a range of beautifully designed, fully responsive themes.
-Users can start with a stunning free theme or upgrade to a premium design that fits their personal brand.
+- **Free, High-Quality Themes**: We offer a range of beautifully designed, fully responsive themes inspired by popular web designs.
+Users can choose from structurally distinct layouts—from a classic freelancer profile to a modern agency one-pager—at no cost.

 ## Market & Monetization Strategy

 PortfolioForge targets the vast, untapped market of all professionals who need to manage their online presence.
 Our business model is built on a freemium foundation with clear, scalable revenue streams:

-- **Premium Themes:** A marketplace of professionally designed, premium themes for users who want to stand out.
+- **Premium Themes:** (Future) A marketplace of professionally designed, premium themes for users who want to stand out.
 - **Custom Domains:** An easy, one-click solution for users to connect and manage a custom domain directly through the platform.
 - **Advanced AI Features:** Future tiers will offer even more powerful AI capabilities, such as AI-driven career path suggestions and skill-gap analysis.